How to Minimize Flooding and Drainage Problems

 - Proper lot grading and drainage is important.

 What to do if water backs up on your street or yard

 Backups of this nature are usually due to heavy rainfall or warm weather creating heavy snow melt.
 Some residents will clear the snow and ice away or remove debris that is covering the catch basin.
 Residents who perform this action do so at their own risk and should always remain cautious of hazards.
 Removing the debris will allow the water to flow from the street into the catch basin.
 If the area does not drain after clearing the catch basin, this may be an indication of a different issue and Environmental Services should be contacted.
-Alternatively, contact Environmental Services at 403-342-8750 and we will send out a crew to clear the area for you.
+Alternatively, contact Utility Services at 403-342-8750 and we will send out a crew to clear the area for you.